hwhitehead/hwhitehead.github.io/_publications/Rowan2025.md

 collection: publications
 category: latter
 permalink: /publication/Rowan2025
-excerpt: 'We simulate interactions single and binary black holes within AGN discs using 2D hydrodynamic simulations, probing the dependence of merger probability on the precense of gas.'
+excerpt: 'We simulate interactions single and binary black holes within AGN discs using 2D hydrodynamic simulations, probing the dependence of merger probability on the precense of gas.
+We find the inclusion of gas significantly increases the probability of merger.'
 date: 2025-01-01 # Y D M?
 venue: 'Monthly Notices of the Royal Astronomical Society'
 slidesurl:
 paperurl: 'http://hwhitehead.github.io/files/Rowan2025.pdf'
 citation:
-published: 'false'
+published: 'true'
 ---

 Abstract:\